-Students enrolled in Honours degree programe in Computer Science will be taught by academic staff with good track records.
+Students enrolled in Honours Degree programme in Computer Science will be taught by an academic staff with good track records.
 The medium of instuctions is English.
-The course units include; lectures, assignments, individual and group projects and laboratory practical.
+The course units include; lectures, assignments, individual and group projects and laboratory practicals.
 They are assessed through continuous assessments, end of semester written exams, practical examinations, presentations and reports.

-Prof. Prasad M. Jayaweera Head/Department of Computer Science E-mail: pja@sjp.ac.lk
+Dr. P. Ravindra De Silva Head/ Department of Computer Science

+Email: ravi@sjp.ac.lk